We undertake different types of investigations in response to safety occurrences and risks identified through data analysis.

 OTSI can conduct an incident investigation into a safety occurrence notification received from a rail, bus or ferry operator.
 OTSI triages these notifications to determine whether to investigate the occurrence considering several factors including:

-A systemic investigation is a ‘deep dive’ into a specific topic or occurrence that examines systems issues and organisational influences on safety.
+A systemic investigation is a ‘deep dive’ into a specific topic that examines multiple incidents and accidents collectively to identify systems issues and organisational influences on safety.
 They are often identified through safety trend analysis or from a series of investigations into similar incidents.

 Examples of past OTSI systemic investigations include:

-Programmed investigations may focus on safety topics or risks that require ongoing monitoring and sharing of information with industry such as the annual Bus Fire Summary Report which examines bus fires and thermal events in NSW.
+Programmed investigations mainly focus on safety topics or risks that contribute to multiple recurring incidents and require ongoing monitoring and sharing of information with industry such as the annual Bus Fire Safety Report which examines bus fires and thermal events in NSW.

 As part of the OTSI Strategic Plan, we are building our capacity and capability to conduct more programmed and systemic investigations.